bcgov/smk-cli/docs/edit-layer.md

 - Attributes
 - Queries

-`Details` allows you to make changes to the default details of a layer, including opacity and title
+`Details` allows you to make changes to the default details of a layer, including opacity and title.

-`Attributes` allows you to modify configurations for the attributes of that layer, including visibility and title.
+`Attributes` allows you to modify configurations for the attributes of that layer, including visibility and attribute title.

 `Queries` allows you to create custom queries for the layer to allow users to search for specific features easier.